January 28th 2022

 By Devin Jones

 Get more bang for your buck by using StoneAlgo's measure for a diamond's visual carat weight.

-Visual carat weight is a new term that describes how large a diamond actually appears when viewed from above.
-The visual carat is calculated by measuring a diamond’s surface area and comparing this measurement to the expected surface area for different carat sizes of the same diamond shape (round, cushion, etc).
+Visual carat weight describes how large a diamond appears to the naked eye when viewed from above.
+A diamond's visual carat is calculated by measuring a diamond’s surface area and comparing this measurement to the average surface areas of different carat sizes of the same diamond shape (round, cushion, etc).